cpske/programming1/Home.md

 ### 2. Tools You Need

+See [Tools.md](Tools.md) for how to download.
+You need

+1. Java Development Kit (JDK) version 8.
+2. Java Documentation
-See [tools.md](tools.md) for details.
-You need the Java Development Kit (JDK), Java Documentation, and a coding tool (IDE).
-At first, please try BlueJ - its very visual and lets you try out code without compiling.
+3. Coding tool (IDE).
+Please try BlueJ - its very visual and lets you try out code without compiling.
 We use BlueJ in class.

 ### 3. Recommended Textbook

 *Big Java, 5th Ed.* by Cay Horstmann.
 Book is easy to read, but long.
 Horstmann is a well-known author.
 He also wrote *Core Java*, a favorite of programmers. *Big Java* may be available online.

-Another good book is *Starting Out with Java* by Tony Gaddis.
-Covers same topics as *Big Java* but more focus on code.

 ### 4. Structure of a Java Program